EPI with Diabetes

 I also found, as did many other EPI + Diabetes care-givers, that it appears that “fat” really ran up the blood sugar in these Diabetic dogs.
 Before developing Diabetes, my EPI gal did great with normal amounts of fat, coconut oil, fish oil, etc…..
 BUT….. once Diabetes hit, i had a real tough time getting the Diabetes under control until i started greatly reducing the fat content.
 That made a HUGE difference!
 Unfortunately i found coconut oil really upped the blood sugar, so i no longer could give her coconut oil, but fish oil did not increase her blood sugar.
 So she now just gets fish oil for her healthy fat content.
 Of course this may not apply to all EPI+Diabetic pups… but well worth looking into if you are having a difficult time managing the Diabetic part of your dog’s health…. check the fat content of the food you are giving and see if less fat gives you better control over the blood sugar.

-The kibble i used is grain free and low fat: Annamaet Grain-Free Lean Low Fat Formula Dry Dog Food By Annamaet
+The kibble i used years ago was grain free and low fat: Annamaet Grain-Free Lean Low Fat Formula Dry Dog Food By Annamaet

 Every dog has different diet requirements and may even require different portions, not only depending on the age, activity level but also their very own metabolism which may differ from other dogs with similar requirements.

-As an example, what works for my Izzy at 35lbs, (twice a day)
+As an example, what worked for my Izzy at 35lbs, (twice a day)

 1/2 cup minced skinned, defatted and baked chicken breast (white meat only)